SHAREHOLDER ALERT: WeissLaw LLP Reminds SNX, ORBC, SLGG, and ATH Shareholders About Its Ongoing Investigations

 Athene Holding Ltd. (NYSE: ATH)

-WeissLaw LLP is investigating possible breaches of fiduciary duty and other violations of law by the board of directors of Athene Holding Ltd. (NYSE: ATH) in connection with the proposed acquisition of the company by Apollo Global Management, Inc. ("Apollo").
-Under the terms of the agreement, ATH shareholders will receive 1.149 shares of Apollo common stock for each ATH share they own, representing implied consideration of $65.71 based upon Apollo's May 6, 2021 closing price of $57.19.
+WeissLaw LLP is investigating possible breaches of fiduciary duty and other violations of law by the board of directors of Athene Holding Ltd. (NYSE: ATH) in conection with the proposed acquisition of the company by Apollo Global Management, Inc. ("Apollo").
+Under the terms of the agreement, ATH shareholders will receive 1.149 shares of Apollo common stock for each ATH share they own, representing implied consideration of $64.57 based upon Apollo's May 13, 2021 closing price of $56.20.
 If you own ATH shares and wish to discuss this investigation or your rights, please call us or visit our website: https://weisslawllp.com/news/ath/

 SOURCE WeissLaw LLP